Prediction Markets Are 95% Sure Nvidia Will Beat Earnings -- Here's What That Means for Investors

 Now, it’s worth noting Stock Advisor’s total average return is 904% — a market-crushing outperformance compared to 194% for the S&P 500.
 Don't miss the latest top 10 list, available with Stock Advisor, and join an investing community built by individual investors for individual investors.

-Bram Berkowitz has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Nvidia.
+Adria Cimino has positions in Amazon.
+The Motley Fool has positions in and recommends Advanced Micro Devices, Amazon, Microsoft, and Nvidia.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.